tediko/art-gallery/README.md

 ## My process

+Originally I created the project using **Webpack** to bundle my JavaScript files.
+But while reading more about diffrent bundlers or tools I wanted to check what the working process with other ones looks like.
+I switched *Webpack* with **Vite** (you can check [#1](https://github.com/tediko/art-gallery/pull/1) PR in github).
+Surprisingly there weren't many problems when changing.
+The Vite is simple to configure, which is minimal.

 Instead of adding a container to each section that limits our content to a certain width and positions it in the middle of the screen, leaving us the option for the parent element to still have the value of the entire width of the page if we wanted to add a background or photo, I used **CSS layout grid breakouts**, which gets rid of redundant unnecessary containers by defining the grid and its columns template for main grid-container.

 ScrollTrigger animations using **GSAP** are disabled for users who have set `prefers-reduced-motion`.
 Additionally, I created a fallback if javascript was not loaded so that the "initial settings" of the animation would not be loaded.
 Animations are disabled on mobile devices.
 A similar fallback has been added for the **Leaflet** `#map` container.
 If javascript does not load, the container will not be displayed at all so as not to leave empty space on the page.